RobertoFreireFerrazPassos/dotNet-OOP/README.md

 **Value types** are allocated either on the stack or the heap depending on where they are created.
 **Reference types** are always allocated on the heap and garbage-collected.

+[TO DO] Explain string as a reference type and that is imuutable and also explain why Stringbuilder

 ##### Memory allocation for value types

 Value type inside a function has **zero memory heap** allocation.
 It is allocate in the **stack**.